kondzii14/dumbgpt/README.md

 # DumbGPT 🧠🔥💧

+> DumbGPT is Dumbest AI in the world (i think, write in issues if im wrong)

 The world's dumbest **real, actually-trained** AI model.

 No neural network.
 No GPU.
 No attention mechanism.
 Just a